 In the museum which used wooden warehouse built in the late Edo period, we introduce the process of sake brewing of old times.
 Exhibit tools used for each process such as a washing rice washing rice washing work, a kettle used for burning, a cauldron of about 2 m 30 cm in diameter and 1 m 95 cm deep, and explaining how to use and the name in an easy to understand manner.
 You can know the wisdom of the predecessor and the culture of sake making in the space where the atmosphere is drifting.
 In addition, "Taru(Barrel) ship" which carried alcohol to Edo from the upper side, "Shipboard Higaki Kaien", active in commercial activities with the Japan Sea coastal area including Hokkaido "Kitamae Sengoku boat You can also take a model of a Japanese ship such as "You can see it.

-In 1980 (Showa 55), we received designation from "Hyogo Prefecture" as "Important Tangible Folk Cultural Property" and have gained popularity as a tourist attraction in Kobe.
-However, the building was completely destroyed by the Great Hanshin-Awaji Earthquake of 1995.
-The entire company worked together to restore and rebuild, we applied the seismic isolation system and rebuilt in 1999.
-In doing so, it was discovered in 1839 (Tenpo 10 years) by an architectural texture written by the railroad and excavation work.
-I hope you will enjoy the tradition of the brewery and the place where you can feel the Japanese culture while leaving the traditional sake brewery as it is.
+In 1980, it was designated as an "Important Tangible Folk Cultural Property" by Hyougo, and has since become a popular tourist attraction in Kobe.
+However, the building was completely destroyed by the Great Hanshin-Awaji Earthquake in 1995.
+The entire company worked together to restore and rebuild the building, and it was rebuilt in 1999 with a seismic isolation system installed.
+What was discovered at that time was an ink calligraphy written by the master carpenter with the date 1839 (Tenpo 10), and a tank site discovered during excavation work.
+We hope you will enjoy this place as a place where you can experience the tradition of Nada sake and Japanese culture while maintaining the atmosphere of an old sake brewery.

 After having enjoyed the tradition and culture of Japanese sake at "Sake Brewery of old times" at Sawanotsuru Museum, please visit "Sawanotsuru Museum Shop".
 We can also sell items related to sake, taste and sake, including products of Sawanotsuru that are hard to get in.